hyperledger/fabric/docs/source/glossary.rst

 The process of starting and initializing a chaincode application on a specific channel.
 After instantiation, peers that have the chaincode installed can accept chaincode invocations.
 This method was used in the previous version of the chaincode lifecycle.
-For the current procedure used to start a chaincode on a channel in the new Fabric chaincode lifecycle introduced in the v2.0 Alpha release, see Chaincode-definition_.
+For the current procedure used to start a chaincode on a channel with the new Fabric chaincode lifecycle introduced as part of the Fabric v2.0 Alpha, see Chaincode-definition_.

 .. _Invoke: